 Further out, where the surface is more even to drive on and the sound of the ice is crisp and crackles, the dogs speed up.
 It is not the usual quiet creaking of the snow you get when you drive a dog sled in the winter, but a crackling sound from the newest ice crust that cannot yet bear the pressure.
 In several places, first one and then the other of the sled’s runners breaks through the ice and Nuka gives a loud whistle, making the dogs run as fast as they can.

-- They can’t really be bothered to run when it is warm, explains Nuka, although he is running hard in front.
-On windless days like this, it is 11 degrees and it feels like a warm summer’s day because the sun is reflected by the shiny, wet surface of the ice.
+They can’t really be bothered to run when it is warm, explains Nuka, although he is running hard in front.
+On a windless day like this, it is 11 degrees and it feels like a warm summer’s day because the sun is reflected by the shiny, wet surface of the ice.